 The sacrifices we make every day are not made in a losing battle.
 They are the sacrifices of the victorious.
 They are the cost of a winning war.

 God does not share our sentimental view of motherhood.
-While he delights in children, he does not speak of them in some cutesy photo shoot kind of a way.
-He compares them, not to tiny fairies, or dewey flowers, but to arrows.
+While he delights in children, he does not speak of them in some cutesy, photo shoot kind of a way.
+He compares them not to tiny fairies or dewy flowers, but to arrows (Psalm 127:4).
 To weapons in the hand of a mighty man.

 God does not tell us to desire the blessing of children because their cheerful voices will make our houses feel cozy.
-He tells us to desire children who will contend with the enemy in the gate.
+He tells us to desire children who will contend with the enemy in the gate (Psalm 127:5).

 It is natural and good that we delight in the little things with our children.
 God didn’t command mothers to rejoice over elbow dimples and the smell of a new baby’s head.
 He didn’t tell us to smile over them while they sleep, or to love the way they look in footie pajamas.
 He didn’t tell us these things, because He didn’t have to.
 That is the natural love of a mother for her children.

-“Out of the mouths of babes and sucklings hast thou ordained strength because of thine enemies.
-That thou mightest still the enemy and the avenger" (Psalm 8:2).
+“Out of the mouth of babies and infants, you have established strength because of your foes, to still the enemy and the avenger" (Psalm 8:2).

 These mouths we are feeding — these are the mouths that God has ordained to use to silence the enemy.